pyOpenSci/handbook/community/github/issues.md

 ## Issue Maintenance

 Our goal at pyOpenSci is to keep our list of issues current and active.
-Quarterly issue cleanup sessions should be implemented to ensure issues are either being actively addressed or to assess whether older or stale issues can be potentially closed.
+Quarterly issue cleanup sessions are implemented to ensure issues are either being actively addressed, or to assess whether older or stale issues can potentially be closed.